fitfab/miguel.julio/README.md

 Using "paths" allows you to configure module aliases.

-given you got folder structure:
+given you got a folder structure:

 ```bash
   - shared